percona/pgsm-docs/docs/configuration.md

 **Context**: postmaster

-Sets the maximum length of a query string (in characters) that `pg_stat_monitor` will track.
+Sets the maximum length of a query string (in bytes) that `pg_stat_monitor` will track.
 Queries longer than this value are truncated to the specified length.
 This helps avoid excessive shared memory usage.

 ### pg_stat_monitor.pgsm_max_buckets